 Where does somebody start when they kind of in the business, but they've really got to invest time on the business and really struggling to make that happen?

-The challenge of account management, especially when you have a very large portfolio, is how to make sure that you provide that great experience to all of your clients and not just concentrate on the 20 percent that make the most noise?
+The challenge of account management is how to make sure that you provide that great experience to all of your clients and not just concentrate on the 20 percent that make the most noise.

 Laura: Yeah, well, you know me well, so you know, I'm a process person.
 But in general, I do try to create my own processes to make sure that I have guidelines and I have a stake in the ground kind of flags in terms of what do I want to achieve and when do I want to achieve them by.